 For Elise: Unveiling the Forgotten Woman on the Criddle Homestead

 Elise Harrer, a well-educated, talented artist, and musical young woman in Heidelberg, became engaged in 1863 to a young English music student.
 His desperate mother had sent her only son, 16 year old Percy Criddle, abroad in 1861.He was supposed to study music and took piano from a teacher at his main street studio in Heidelberg.
-Soon in trouble, his friend, George Nicol was recalled to London by his parents and studied law at Oxford.
-Percy promised his mother to apply all his energy to study and was allowed to stay in Heidelberg.
-Within the year he had won Elise’s love and shortly after the engagement he returned to his mother’s home in Addelstone, near London.
-Occasionally, on the pretense of obtaining German instruments ordered by his cousin Henry in Siam, Percy visited his fiancée.
-In September, 1866, having received his grandmother’s legacy, Percy, now a gentleman of means, took a health break to Heidelberg.
+The two boys were in trouble . their landlord complained to the parents and George Nicol was recalled to London and studied law at Oxford.
+Percy begged his mother to remain in Heidelberg and promised apply all his energy to study and enrolled in a history course at the university of Heidelberg.
+He soon dropped out complaining that he couldn’t understand the German.
+Within the year he had won Elise’s love and shortly after the engagement he returned to his mother’s home in Addelstone, near London, England.
+Percy visited his fiancé occasionally, on the pretense of obtaining German instruments ordered by his cousin Henry in Siam, In September, 1866, having received his grandmother’s legacy, Percy, now a gentleman of means, took a health break to Heidelberg.
 Following that six week stay Elise found herself with child and when Percy returned at Christmas the family expected them to marry.
 German authorities required a groom to have his parent’s permission, a profession, a position with the employer’s signature, and proof he had a home for a family.
 Not able to satisfy the requirements, Percy promised to marry Elise in England and took her illegally across the channel in January 1867.
 Their infant, Mabel, was born in London in March.
-Elise’s family in Germany thought Elise was Mrs. Percy Criddle never learned otherwise.
+Elise’s family in Germany thought Elise was Mrs. Percy Criddle and never learned otherwise.

 The author wrote For Elise from the perspective of Elise, the betrayed woman, her great-grandmother.
 It tells of Elise’s remarkable contribution, 1882-1903, to the English family’s survival on Percy Criddle’s homestead south of Shilo, Manitoba.